Written by, Andriana Moskovska

 Most of this mobile traffic, research shows, was used to make video calls, one of the most common ways to keep in touch with loved ones during the lockdown.27% said they used mobile data for gaming and 20% cited online exercise classes as the main reason for the spike in mobile data usage.

 Given how the very purpose of a phone is to make calls, it makes sense that most mobile owners would use it for that exact function.
-Thus, the number of mobile-originated voice calls minutes went up to a whopping 50 billion minutes in Q2 2020 and calls to landlines increased to 11.4 billion minutes.
+Thus, the number of mobile-originated voice call minutes was at a whopping 46.9 billion minutes in Q1 2022 and calls to landlines increased to 9.4 billion minutes.

 Although this number may seem high, text messaging across the UK has decreased compared to last year.
 Specifically, in 2019, the number of SMS and MMS sent in the UK was 15.8 billion, coming down by 34.5% to 10.8 billion in 2020.
 The popularity of communication apps is the main reason for the drop in the number of people using phones in the UK to send texts.